 COLORADO FISHING REPORT

 The most current, accurate Colorado fishing reports and information are key to a good day on the water.
-In addition to providing quality Colorado fishing reports, we also supply real-time streamflow data.
-To see a detailed fishing report for a specific river, and view it's real-time streamflow, simply click on a river from the lists below.
+To see a detailed fishing report for a specific river simply click on a river from the list below.
 Looking for general Colorado fly fishing and lake information?
 Visit our General River Information

-Our Fall guide school will be held from Sunday, September 25th through Saturday, October 1st.
+Our fall 2017 guide school will be held from Sunday, October 1st through Saturday, October 7th.
 For more info about our school, give us a call at 970-262-2878 or drop us an email at email@example.com.

 ***Summer Hours: 7am-7pm Daily***

 If you don't use streamers on the Blue River, you should consider doing so.
-This is especially true during the fall into the early winter.
-Streamer fishing is, at times, a very effective strategy and is an underused technique by most anglers fishing the Blue River in Silverthorne.
+This is especially true during the fall into the early winter and then again in the early spring.
+Streamer fishing is, at times, a surprisingly effective strategy on the most rivers and is an underused technique by most anglers fishing the Blue River in Silverthorne.
 Don't be afraid of using the big, articulated patterns available these days.
 Trailing a black or olive Houdini behind a black or white Dungeon is often a winning strategy.

-Streamers to try: Sex Dungeons, Barely Legals, Home Invaders, Houdini, Thin Mints, Super Buggers and all sizes and colors of the standard "Woolly Bugger."
+Streamers to try: Sex Dungeons, Barely Legals, Home Invaders, Houdini, Thin Mints, Super Buggers and all sizes and colors of the Pops Bugger.

 Question: What's going on with the Gold Medal status of the Blue River?